bloominstituteoftechnology/node-auth3-project/README.md

  - The goal of this project is to write middleware for the Mongo II: StackQuery project that you completed earlier.
 ## Running the Project
 - Run `npm install` to download the dependencies.
+- Ensure that you have an instance of `mongod` running in another terminal.
 - Run `npm test` to run the tests.
 If you'd like, you can run `npm run watch` to automatically re-reun the tests when you make modifications.